 In this review on Cooper tires we’ll go over all types of passenger, light truck and SUV tires this popular brand tire company produces.
 Cooper’s beginnings go back to 1914 with the production of tire patches.
 They produced tire cement as well kits used to repair tires in Ohio.
 In 1915, this company was established, and in 1917 was moved to Findlay, Ohio, where Cooper is headquartered to today.
 The company has been creating tires under the Cooper Tire and Rubber Company name given since 1946, with over 10,000 workers globally.

 In this Cooper tires review, we’ll discuss the variety of tire types this German tire maker produces.
 So, we’ve listed each in a summarized fashion to help you understand the difference between each one of these tire categories.
+See all Cooper tires for sale for the lowest prices.

 PASSENGER TIRES MADE BY COOPER